Decretum/bloons/README.md

 Ideas that are not yet implemented that I would like to implement:

-- Ability to upgrade towers
--- Maybe make hovering over the upgrade button show the upgraded tower stats in the UI

 - Homing bullets for Reimu
 -- Should probably lock on to a different nearby bloon if the original target has expired.